julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 In old Slavic midsummer rituals, young women wove mugwort into wreaths before bathing in rivers to purify themselves.
 It was burned at thresholds to keep malevolent forces away — especially after childbirth or death.

-Used as an amulet herb, tied to babies, stuffed into pillows, smoked, or boiled — mugwort isn’t gentle.
-It opens the gates between worlds, not just the lungs.
+Used as an amulet herb, tied to babies, stuffed into pillows, smoked, or boiled — mugwort opens the gates between worlds, not just the lungs.

 ---